Wildfire at Kleena Kleene under control: BC Wildfire Service - BC Local News

 BC Wildfire Service listed the caused of the fire as human-caused.
 A neighbour in the area said it was the result of a brush fire getting away.

-Area resident Chris Czajkowski photographed the BC Wildfire Service’s efforts to get the fire under control over the weekend, which included airtankers dropping fire retardant.
+Area resident, wilderness dweller and author Chris Czajkowski photographed the BC Wildfire Service’s efforts to get the fire under control over the weekend, which included airtankers dropping fire retardant.

 Currently the fire danger rating in the Chilcotin is considered low and moderate.